herereadthis/bellmaker/README.md

 ## Setup

 The Bellmaker assumes you have basic terminal skills and knowledge of Git.
-Additionally, your project is using LESS and Grunt.
+Additionally, your project is using LESS/SASS and Grunt.

 ### But what if my project is old school?